-Highlight the box under the Actions and press the FIII button.
-You can set the actions the DVR will take whenever it senses an input on one of its alarm input connectors.
-Alarm input can be associated with cameras, trigger an Alarm-Out connector, sound the DVR's internal buzzer, notify a number of different devices, and/or move PTZ cameras to preset positions.
+Highlight the Actions tab, and the Motion Detection Actions setup screen appears.

+differently for each camera.
+Each camera can be associated with another camera, trigger an Alarm-Out connector, sound the DVR's internal buzzer, notify a number of different devices, and/or move PTZ cameras to preset positions.